conflux-fans/pos-pool/contract/README.md

 The `Core Space Pool` is the basic component of the whole project, which manages the user's stake and reward.
 The rest three components are optional.

 ## Setup

+This project uses `hardhat` to compile and test the contract.

 1. Install nodejs and npm
 2. Clone this repo